 Tonight, let us give thanks for the Americans who are serving through these trying times, and the coalition that is carrying our effort forward.

-This was an earnest speech.
+So, an earnest Presidential Libya speech.
 Cold and clinical and absolutely on message about the action being taken.

 Telling It Straight is our very own public speaking tips newsletter.
 Packed with skills tips to help you with your next speech, why not receive it this month?

 The Principal Trainer at training business Time to Market.
 Based in Oxford, I run presentation and public speaking training courses, coaching sessions and seminars throughout the UK.
 Andrew Ivey on Google+

 No Speech Is Better Than Any Speech For Tom Watson

 Energetic CBI Speech By Ed Davey